-For Single Operator Assisted Only:

-A new rule is added to allow the use of one and only one remote receiver located within 100-kilometers of the main transmitter site.
-WebSDRs are OK, but must be located within the 100-kilometer limit.
+For Single Operator Assisted Only: The use of one and only one remote receiver located within 100 kilometers of the main transmitter site is permitted.
+WebSDRs are OK, but must be located within the 100-KM limit.
 The rule is designed to accommodate new technology, and for those who experience high noise levels at the transmitting site.
 Anyone found using a remote receiver outside the limit will be subject to disqualification.

-For all categories:

-The main site is defined as all transmitters, receivers, and antennas must be located on the same contiguous property.
-If the property is not contiguous, then all equipment must fall within a 1,500-meter radius.
+For all categories: The main site is defined as all transmitters, receivers, and antennas must be located on the same contiguous property.
+If the property is not contiguous, then all equipment must fall within a 1500-meter radius.
 All antennas must be connected by wires to the main station.
 This rule applies to all entrants.

-The use of any so-called "chat rooms" via the Internet or similar means for communication between stations or operators during the contest period is strictly prohibited.
+The use of any so-called "Chat Rooms" via the internet or similar means for communication between stations or operators during the contest period is strictly prohibited.
 Do not arrange or confirm QSOs by any other means than the use of the 160-meter band and the same mode as used in the contest.
 Any such use may result in disqualification at the discretion of the committee.
-The use of self spotting is not allowed in any category.
+The use of self-spotting is not allowed in any category.

-• Remote operation for categories other than Single Operator Unassisted is permitted under the following conditions:

-• The use of any receiver located away from the main site is strictly prohibited.

-• The use of a separate receiver at the remote control location is prohibited.

-• Any receiver linked via the Internet or RF not physically located at the main site is strictly prohibited.

-• If the remote station is located in another DXCC entity, it is required to comply with all local country regulations.
+- Remote operation for categories other than Single Operator Unassisted is permitted under the following conditions: - The use of any receiver located away from the main site is strictly prohibited. - The use of a separate receiver at the remote control location is prohibited. - Any receiver linked via the Internet or RF not physically located at the main site is strictly prohibited. - If the remote station is located in another DXCC entity, it is required to comply with all local country regulations.